Are you aware of these common enemies of honey bees??

 This is why it’s also important to keep mice out of your hive storage room.
 They are so destructive and easily preventable with a few different strategies:

-There is a product called the mouse guard that you can put in the bee hive entrances in the Fall.
+There is this thing called the mouse guard that you can put in the bee hive entrances in the Fall.

 This is the length for a 10-frame Langstroth hive.
 You can also get sizes easily for 8-frame hives as well.
 Place it in the entrance.